axertion/rocketmoney-to-workday-expenses/README.md

-# RocketMoney Transaction Extractor Chrome Extension
+# RocketMoney to Workday Expenses Chrome Extension

 This Chrome extension allows you to extract transactions from RocketMoney.com within a specified date range.